pulo0/site-manshine/README.md

 # site-manshine
-basic site in html and with css styles for school assigment.
+basic sites in vanilla html and css for school assigment.
 The topic is football clubs which I chose Manshine City from Blue Lock manga